juntyr/compression-safeguards/README.md

 - any existing (lossy) compressor can be safeguarded, e.g. with the `numcodecs-safeguards` frontend, allowing users to try out different (untrusted) compressors as the safeguards guarantee that the safety requirements are always upheld
 - already compressed data can be safeguarded post-hoc as long as the original uncompressed data still exists, e.g. with the `xarray-safeguards` frontend
 - the safeguards-corrections to the compressed data can be stored inline (alongside the lossy-compressed data, e.g. with the `numcodecs-safeguards` frontend) or outline (e.g. in a separate file, with the `xarray-safeguards` frontend)
-- the safeguards can be combined with other meta-compression approaches, e.g. [progressive data compression and retrieval](https://doi.org/10.48550/arXiv.2308.11759)
+- the safeguards can be combined with other meta-compression approaches, e.g. progressive data compression and retrieval[^2]

+[^2]: See [doi:10.1109/TVCG.2023.3327186](https://doi.org/10.1109/TVCG.2023.3327186) for a general meta-compressor approach that allows user to progressively decompress to satisfy a compression error that is user-chosen at decompression time.

 ### Other terminology used by the compression safeguards